kailermai/tp/docs/DeveloperGuide.md

 * **Class**: A class refers to all student entries and their associated records in TAHub.
 * **Parameter-like sequence**: A sequence of characters that is used to specify a parameter of a command.
 For example, in the command
 `add n/John Doe e/...`, `n/John Doe` is a parameter-like sequence.
+* **Non-standard characters**: Characters that fall outside the defined parameter constraints but are still accepted by the system.

 --------------------------------------------------------------------------------------------------------------------